Photographer: Jack Caffrey, The Pimlico Project, 2017. © National Gallery of IrelandCredit

-- Your free general admission ticket will give you access to the permanent collection as well as the following free exhibitions: Picturing People, Queer Mind, Body and Soul, Glamour and Governance, and Shaw and the Gallery: A Priceless Education.
+- Your free general admission ticket will give you access to the permanent collection as well as the following free exhibitions: Picturing People, Anne Yeats: The Everyday Fantastic, and Boring Art?.

 - You need to book an exhibition ticket to visit our new exhibition Jack B. Yeats: Painting & Memory.
 There is an admission charge for this exhibition, but there are discounts and special offers available.
 You must book your exhibition ticket in advance.
 Children and carers go free to our paid exhibitions, but must pre-book their exhibition tickets.
 Members enjoy unlimited free entry to paid exhibitions, but must book their free tickets in advance.

 - Up to six individuals from the same household, or the same support bubble, can visit the Gallery together.